A phase field model of Cahn-Hilliard type for tumour growth with mechanical effects and damage: Acknowledgments

 \section{Acknowledgments}

-The author wishes to express her gratitude to Professor Elisabetta Rocca and Professor Pierluigi Colli for introducing her to this research area and for the numerous insightful comments and suggestions, without which this work would not have been possible.
+The author wishes to express her gratitude to Professor Pierluigi Colli and Professor Elisabetta Rocca for introducing her to this research area and for their numerous insightful suggestions, without which this work would not have been possible.
+The author also wishes to thank the anonymous referees for their careful reading and constructive comments, which have contributed to improving the manuscript.
 The author is a member of GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Istituto Nazionale di Alta Matematica).
 This research activity has been supported by the MIUR-PRIN Grant 2020F3NCPX ``Mathematics for industry 4.0 (Math4I4)''.